Paula Creamer: 2005–2007

 Upon joining the LPGA Tour in 2005, Creamer quickly became a top player.
 On May 22, she holed a 17-foot birdie putt on the final hole of the Sybase Classic in New Rochelle, New York, to win by one stroke.
 Creamer became the youngest winner of a multiple-round tournament in LPGA history.
 (Marlene Hagge won twice at a younger age than Creamer.
 Both wins came in 18-hole events.)
 Her record lasted until 2011, when Lexi Thompson won the Navistar LPGA Classic at the age of 16.
+Creamer graduated from the IMG Pendleton School the week after this victory.

 On July 23, she claimed her second title of the year, winning the Evian Masters tournament in France by an eight-shot margin.
 She became the youngest and quickest player to reach $1 million in LPGA career earnings.
 In August Creamer won the NEC Open on the Japan LPGA tour, and added a victory at the Masters GC Ladies tournament two months later.
 Creamer earned a spot on the U.S. Solheim Cup Team, becoming the youngest player to do so.
 She helped the U.S. team win the cup, going 3–1–1 for the competition.
 Creamer won the LPGA Rookie of the Year award for her season, in which she earned over $1.5 million, second on the money list behind Annika Sörenstam, and recorded eight top-three finishes.

 After her strong first-year performance, Creamer was second behind Sörenstam in the inaugural Women's World Golf Rankings, which were released on February 20, 2006.
 Her 2006 season, however, was not as successful.
 She did not win a tournament, and was hampered by wrist and foot injuries during the year.
 Creamer still managed to earn over $1 million and make the cut in all 27 LPGA tournaments in which she played, compiling 14 top-10 finishes.
 Her best result of the season was a tie for second at The Mitchell Company Tournament of Champions.

 In 2007, Creamer rebounded with two LPGA Tour titles.
 On February 17, she won her third career LPGA title at the SBS Open at Turtle Bay, making a 40-foot birdie putt on the 17th hole of the final round to defeat Julieta Granada by one shot.
 In November, Creamer won The Mitchell Company Tournament of Champions, defeating Birdie Kim by eight strokes.
 She also played in her second Solheim Cup, leading both sides in points earned.
 Creamer went unbeaten in five matches as the U.S. team retained the cup.
 For the season, she posted 13 top-10 finishes and earned over $1.3 million, third on the money list.